humaan/Modaal/README.md

 # Another modal plugin? why?
-Through regular day-to-day projects the team at [Humaan](http://www.humaan.com) have noticed a lack of quality, and flexible modal solutions available that also tick the _right_ accessibility boxes.
-We wanted to develop a tool that we were confident in and that had flexibility for varied projects, as well as a tool that we would be proud to be using in our own projects.
-Additionally we wanted to produce something that we could give back to the community to further the cause for emphasis on accessibility.
+It's hard to find a plugin with the right mix of quality, flexibility and accessibility.
+We thought it would be interesting to develop something that would work in a variety of projects, furthering the cause for an accessible web.

 ***